BolunThompson/notes-2/Colleges to Apply To.md

 		28k a year, but maybe I could extra merit scholarships Removed but maybe could do with merit scholarships Depuaw bc 29k a year
-	University of Utah bc 44k a year before merit scholarships Maybe I could get merit schoolarships?
-			But is it worth the effort?
-				Maybe only with honors college?
-			Maybe - 20k with most generous merit
-			Also eccles scholarship full ride, but at that point just get into ucsd or somethin Rose Hulman bc bad fin aid
+	Rose Hulman bc bad fin aid
 		Maybe like 40k a year?
 		Maybe with other school scholarships I could stretch it